bgribbin/ferg3/_posts/2014-12-08-Southampton-ManUtd-player-ratings.md

 Wounder of a game.
 Gave the ball away multiple times, head went down, subbed first half - 4

+### Carrick

+Carrick has been superb since his return to the team and had to cope with all sorts tonight.
+Ending up playing all kinds of position's defensively and brilliant at snuffing out the danger. - 7

 ### Felliani

 Extremely slopping in possession.
 Put himself about during the game but gave the ball away for the Saints goal.
 His poorest performance of the season. - 6